directdrivewheels

 If you’re on PS5, buy the Gran Turismo DD Pro instead, same chassis, PS-licensed.

-If you’re on PC, buy the CSL DD only if you’re already committed to Fanatec rims and pedals or you genuinely value their ecosystem.
+If you’re on PC, buy the CSL DD only if you’re already committed to Fanatec rims and pedals or you genuinely value the catalogue behind them.
 Otherwise the Moza R9 V3 is the smarter spend in 2026.

 Either way, get the 8Nm version.